sobolevn/git-secret/man/man1/git-secret-init.1.md

 * a .gitsecret directory is created with the sub-directories /keys and /paths,

-* The `.gitsecret/keys` subdirectory permissions are set to 700 to make gnupg happy.
+* The `.gitsecret/keys` subdirectory permission is set to 700 to make gnupg happy.

-(See [git-secret(7)](https://git-secret.io/git-secret) for information about renaming the .gitsecret folder with the `SECRETS_DIR` environment variable, and changing the extension `git-secret` uses for secret files with the `SECRETS_EXTENSION` environment variable.
+See [git-secret(7)](https://git-secret.io/git-secret) for information about renaming the .gitsecret folder with the `SECRETS_DIR` environment variable, and changing the extension `git-secret` uses for secret files with the `SECRETS_EXTENSION` environment variable.